RamonMeffert/epistemic-group-gossip/theory/background.markdown

 #### Dynamic Epistemic Gossip

+In Dynamic Epistemic Gossip, the gossip process is modelled through the knowledge that agents have at any given point.
+A Kripke-like model is established, where every world gepresents a gossip state, represented by an inital gossip graph and a sequence of calls that is valid for this graph.
+The accissibility relations for any agent are established between gossip states that are ``indistinguishable'' for them, given their known secrets and numbers and their (individual) call history.
+Through these accessibility relations, a notion of agent knowledge is made that can be used to create epistemic protocols: Only allow a call if it satisfies a certain epistemic formula in the gossip model.

 (Herzig & Maffre, 2017; Ramezanian et al., 2021; van Ditmarsch et al., 2017)

 #### Group calls